 All rotations for the SPE are completed in Vermont and scheduled by the Program Director.
 Students completing the university-designed SPE are not required to locate or arrange their preceptors or rotations.

 To participate in the university-designed SPE option, students must reside within the state of Vermont for the duration of their SPE.
 There will be up to 6 seats available annually for university-designed SPE students.

 Students applying to the self-designed SPE option will be required to locate and schedule their preceptors and rotation sites for their SPE.
 These rotation sites can be anywhere in the United States, so long as they comply with the criteria outlined in the application materials.
 Students are encouraged, but note required, to have their entire SPE arranged prior to submitting the program application.
-In lieu of a complete SPE schedule students can submit a statements outlining their plans for identifying and securing placements.
+In lieu of a complete SPE schedule students can submit a statement outlining their plans for identifying and securing placements.